Installation

 Preliminaries

-In order to work with lnd
+In order to work with lnd, the

 following build dependencies are required: